 Finally, there are some situations in which employers might check your credit while screening you.
 They must get written consent to do this.

-If you are unsure about whether an event in your interview process constituted illegal discrimination, consult the team of skilled employment attorneys at the New York offices of Derek T. Smith Law Group, PLLC.
+If you are unsure about whether an event in your interview process constituted illegal discrimination, consult the team of skilled employment attorneys at the New York offices of Derek Smith Law Group, PLLC.
+Call us at 800-807-2209 for a free consultation.